Syncing Multiple Cloud Storage Platforms & Cloud Sync Tips

 Cloud Sync is a way to keep the same updated files in different locations through cloud storage services.
 No matter where they were geographically edited or changed, the file will be the same from where ever it is accessed.
 This is a great way to keep files current, consistent, and accessible to users across multiple locations and platforms.
 For instance, when a user edits or updates a file, the changes are automatically synchronized with the corresponding folder(s).
-This can save organizations real time and money, because it enables users to spend less time hunting for documents and more time doing their day-to-day business operations.
+This can save organizations real time and money by allowing users to spend less time searching for documents.
+Therefore allowing them more time doing their day-to-day business operations.

 Hybrid & Multi-Cloud

 Hybrid-cloud and multi-cloud environments are becoming more common among businesses every day.
 As the possibility of having a single repository for storage and collaboration becomes less and less likely.
-No matter the method (one-way file sync, two-way data synchronization, multi-cloud environments, long-term cloud migration, etc.), syncing multiple cloud storage services requires a thoughtful strategy in order to be effective.
-We’ll explore some common questions and best practices about cloud sync projects, whether you’re storing primarily in on-premises servers, OneDrive, Google Cloud, AWS, Dropbox, others, or several of them in a complex, multi-cloud environment.
+No matter the method (one-way file sync, two-way data synchronization, multi-cloud environments, long-term cloud migration, etc.), syncing multiple cloud storage services requires a thoughtful strategy in order to work.
+We’ll explore some common questions and best practices about cloud sync projects.
+Whether you’re storing primarily in on-premises servers, OneDrive, Google Cloud, AWS, Dropbox, others, or several of them in a complex, multi-cloud environment.

 How do I connect cloud storage platforms?

 Most cloud storage platforms offer what is commonly known as a “sync folder” in your file system.
 These sync folders automatically copy files in their most up-to-date versions to all devices connected to the corresponding cloud account.
 For example, a Dropbox sync folder on your device will automatically sync content to your Dropbox cloud storage account.
-To connect and sync various cloud storage platforms with one another, you will need an application that is able to integrate and synchronize content among your multiple cloud services.
+But you won’t be able to connect and sync various cloud storage platforms together by yourself.
+You will need an application that is able to integrate and synchronize content among your multiple cloud services.

 How does Cloud Sync work?

 There is no one right answer, as it will all depend on your personal cloud syncing and cloud migration needs.
-Do you need a one-way sync?
+Do you need one-way sync?
 Possibly a bi-directional sync (or two-way sync), or to manage a multi or hybrid-cloud environment?
+Do you want to sync more than two platforms for a synchronized cloud environment?
 Whatever your cloud migration needs may be, consider synchronizing your content using a hosted system or third-party tool.
 On the other hand, you could even try to create your very own DIY sync system.
 Either way, setting up a cloud sync system can create platform freedom among users.
 (Read how SkullCandy did it here)

 How do I transfer files between cloud storage services?

-This will also depend on your specific needs.
+This will also depend on your exact needs.
 For example, if you need to permanently rehome content from one cloud storage to another, like from Dropbox to OneDrive, you could consider a one-time cloud migration.
-Conversely, if you’re using an application that can synchronize your cloud services, you won’t have to — you can automate the transfer of files between cloud services.
+Opposite to that, if you’re using an application that can synchronize your cloud services, you won’t have to.
+You can automate the transfer of files between cloud services.
 So in other words, files will be transferred in their most current state between cloud storage services automatically.

 How do I sync cloud storage services with on-premises platforms?

 Hybrid content management is more common than you may think among businesses today.
-It is popular with organizations that cannot migrate and/or consolidate files due to compliance or security mandates, or who cannot afford to abandon their legacy storage investments.
+It is popular with organizations that cannot migrate and/or consolidate files due to compliance or security mandates.
+Or organizations that cannot afford to abandon their legacy storage investments.
+Or even businesses who are unsure of putting all of their eggs into one cloud storage basket.
 Bi-directional or two-way sync ensures your on-premises content mirrors what is in your cloud storage platform.